drshahizan/software-engineering/materials/module4/Navasarathy/readme.md

 Meeting these non-functional requirements is critical for the successful implementation and adoption of an academic grading system, as they ensure that the system performs effectively, efficiently, and safely for all its users.

+## Interview

+## Before Conducting Interview:
+Before conducting an interview session with your stakeholders for your academic grading system project, there are several steps you should take:

+### 1. Identify the stakeholders:
+Make a list of all the stakeholders who will be involved in the academic grading system project.
+This could include students, faculty members, administrators, parents, and employers.
+Determine the interview objectives: Define the goals and objectives of the interview session.
+What do you hope to learn from your stakeholders?
+What specific questions do you want to ask?

+### 2. Prepare interview questions:
+Develop a list of open-ended questions that will elicit detailed and informative responses from your stakeholders.
+The questions should be relevant to the objectives of the interview session and should cover topics such as user requirements, system functionality, and non-functional requirements.

+### 3. Schedule the interviews:
+Contact the stakeholders and schedule the interview sessions.
+Provide them with the details of the interview, such as the date, time, and location.

+### 4. Prepare for the interviews:
+Review the interview questions and familiarize yourself with the stakeholders' backgrounds and roles.
+Prepare any necessary materials, such as notepads, recording devices, or consent forms.

+### 5. Conduct the interviews:
+Conduct the interview sessions according to the prepared questions and objectives.
+Listen actively to your stakeholders' responses and ask follow-up questions as necessary.

+### 6. Analyze the interview data:
+After the interviews, analyze the data collected and look for common themes or patterns in the responses.
+Use the insights gained from the interviews to inform the development of your academic grading system.

+By taking these steps, you can conduct an effective and informative interview session with your stakeholders for your academic grading system project.

+## During Conducting Interview:

+During an interview session with your stakeholders for your academic grading system project, you should do the following:

+### 1. Establish rapport:
+Begin by introducing yourself and building rapport with the stakeholders.
+Make them feel comfortable and at ease.

+### 2. Explain the purpose:
+Explain the purpose of the interview session and the goals of your academic grading system project.

+### 3. Ask open-ended questions:
+Ask open-ended questions that encourage stakeholders to provide detailed and informative responses.
+Listen actively and ask follow-up questions as needed.

+### 4. Take notes:
+Take detailed notes during the interview session.
+This will help you remember important details and insights later.

+### 5. Clarify responses:
+If a stakeholder's response is unclear or ambiguous, ask for clarification to ensure that you understand their perspective correctly.

+### 6. Avoid leading questions:
+Avoid asking leading questions that may bias or influence the stakeholder's response.

+### 7. Respect stakeholders' time:
+Be mindful of the stakeholders' time and keep the interview session within the scheduled time frame.

+### 8. Thank stakeholders:
+Thank the stakeholders for their time and contributions to the project.

+By following these guidelines, you can conduct an effective and productive interview session with your stakeholders for your academic grading system project.
+This will help you gain valuable insights and information to inform the development of your system.

+## After Conducting Interview:

+After conducting an interview session with your stakeholders for your academic grading system project, you should do the following:

+### 1.Review your notes:
+Review the notes you took during the interview session to ensure that you have captured all the important details and insights.

+### 2.Summarize the findings:
+Summarize the key findings from the interview session.
+This will help you identify common themes and issues that need to be addressed in your academic grading system.

+### 3.Analyze the data:
+Analyze the data you have collected to identify patterns, trends, and insights.
+Look for areas of agreement and disagreement among stakeholders.

+### 4. Validate the findings:
+Validate the findings with stakeholders to ensure that you have correctly interpreted their perspectives and needs.

+### 5. Prioritize the requirements:
+Prioritize the user and system requirements based on the feedback and insights gathered from the stakeholders.
+This will help you determine which requirements are most critical to the success of your academic grading system project.

+### 6. Update the project plan:
+Update the project plan based on the findings from the interview session.
+This will help ensure that the project is aligned with the needs and expectations of the stakeholders.

+### 7. Communicate the findings:
+Communicate the findings from the interview session to the project team, stakeholders, and other relevant parties.
+This will help ensure that everyone is on the same page and working towards a common goal.

+By following these steps, you can effectively utilize the insights and feedback gathered from the interview session with your stakeholders to inform the development of your academic grading system.